EU ruling on Apple stirs calls for U.S. tax reform

 Online retailer Amazon.com Inc (AMZN.O) and fast-food company McDonald's Corp (MCD.N) already face probes over taxes in Luxembourg, while coffee chain Starbucks Corp (SBUX.O) has been ordered to pay up to 30 million euros ($33 million) to the Dutch government.

-Senate Finance Committee Chairman Orrin Hatch, a Republican, said lawmakers would examine the EU decision but warned that it was inconsistent with international standards.

-(Reporting by David Morgan and Jason Lange; additional reporting by Jeff Mason; Editing by Julia Edwards and Jonathan Oatis)
+Reporting by David Morgan and Jason Lange; additional reporting by Jeff Mason and Diane Bartz; Editing by Julia Edwards and Jonathan Oatis

-BRUSSELS/DUBLIN The European Commission ordered Apple Inc. to pay Ireland unpaid taxes of up to 13 billion euros ($14.5 billion) on Tuesday as it ruled the firm had received illegal state aid.

-Alphabet Inc's Google unit plans to open its ride-sharing program to Waze app users in San Francisco this fall, pitting itself against Uber Technologies Inc [UBER.UL], the Wall Street Journal reported.